After Stroke? Finding the Financial Lifeline You Need

 Step 2: Unearthing Hidden Gems – Stroke-Specific Programs

-In addition to the broad government programs, there are resources specifically designed for stroke survivors.
+In addition to the broad government programs, there are resources specifically designed for survivors.
 Here are a few you might want to check out:

-Survivors Connect Program by the American Stroke Association: This program offers peer support and resources for financial aid to stroke survivors and their families.
+Survivors Connect Program by the American Stroke Association: This program offers peer support and resources for financial aid to survivors and their families.

-Financial Assistance Program by the National Stroke Association: This program provides grants to assist stroke survivors with out-of-pocket medical expenses and other unexpected costs.
+Financial Assistance Program by the National Stroke Association: This program provides grants to assist survivors with out-of-pocket medical expenses and other unexpected costs.

 The Family Stroke Network: This organization provides financial assistance grants, educational resources, and emotional support to families impacted by stroke.